 Be aware that if you promote another controller that it may not have the necessary permissions to the OU.
 This is one reason to create an account for Supercharger and then use it for all the controllers.
 Or you can create a group, delegate necessary permissions to that group, and make those controllers’ computer accounts a member of the group.
 Of course you must always reboot a computer after changing its group membership before that takes effect.

 4. Create Supercharger’s Dedicated Organizational Unit for the Domain

 To manage Distributed Subscriptions Supercharger requires a dedicated Organizational Unit in Active Directory where it can create groups and manage the membership of those groups.
+This is an empty OU where Supercharger will create groups to manage the distributed subscriptions.
 Work with your AD administrator to create this OU and delegate the permissions which follow least privilege.

 - Open Active Directory Users and Computers